tldr-pages/tldr/contributing-guides/style-guide.md

 > :bulb: Help page can be any documentation/project/tutorial page, not just a man page.
 > Documentation pages are preferred.

-There actually is a linter/formatter that enforces the format above.
+There is a linter that enforces the format above.
 It is run automatically on every pull request, but you may install it to test your contributions locally before submitting them: